leo-capvano/cheshirecat-ai-core/V2_DEV_NOTES.md

 - allow plugin settings with conditionals and subpages with json schema primitives `if`, `oneOf`, etc.
 - AG-UI should send `event: {xxx}`, leave `data: {xxx}` for the legacy messaging style
 - static files ownership in DB table or via route checks, i.e `static/me`
-- intenral user_id, to avoid throwing around email, could be a uuid5 (based on namespace installation_id)
+- internal user_id, to avoid throwing around email, could be a uuid5 (based on namespace installation_id)
 - some packages used by core occupy a lot of space and do basically nothing (find alts) `du -h .venv/lib/python3.13/site-packages --max-depth=1 | sort -hr`
 - `@hook` decorator should support autocomplete for the hooks names, and allow custom strings
 - check for memory leaks (see Luca Gobbi's setup for locust)
 - recover core plugins as they are all broken
+- `cat` argument in hooks and tools should be optional
+- update to langchain v1

 ## Questions